-- There are 2 GTM Testing Stations

-- -Tzaneen Testing Station (Grade A)

-- Nkowankowa Testing Station (Grade B)

-- At the 2 stations we are testing applicants for learner and driver's licenses

-- -We are also assisting with renewal of driver's license and application/issue of professional driving permits

-- At the main building we are assisting with Vehicle renewal and registration.

-- Currently traffic is assisting with traffic control at busy intersections during peak times.

-- Assisting at scholar patrol

-- Attending accidents

-- Speed law enforcement.

-- Roadblock checks

-- Monitoring driving behavior

-- Attending to bylaw complaints

-- Administration of traffic fines

-- We are also assisting applicants from outside the GTM (Limpopo Province declared the Registering Authority)

-- GTM forms part of the Mopani Licensing Forum

-- Both DLTC are installed with electronic learner's license system.

-- Anti-Fraud and corruption policy was recently approved, and a hotline was placed on GTM website.
+- There are 2 GTM Testing Stations - -Tzaneen Testing Station (Grade A) - -Nkowankowa Testing Station (Grade B) - At the 2 stations we are testing applicants for learner and driver's licenses - Both DLTC are installed with electronic learner's license system. - Anti-Fraud and corruption policy was recently approved, and a hotline was placed on GTM website. - Launched the Greater Tzaneen Local Transportation forum